wrought/wireless-networking-in-the-developing-world/wndw.md

--   •Do no harm.
+-   Do no harm.
 If you don't fully understand how a system works, don't be afraid to call in an expert.
 If you are not sure if a particular change will damage another part of the system, then either find someone with more experience to help you or devise a way to test